What’s the difference between public radio and commercial radio?

 - If your business is for-profit: You may include who you are, where you’re located, what you do, and contact information.
 In many cases, we can include a well-established ‘tag line.’
 Those are the basics, and we employ a skilled creative staff to help meet your needs with regard to radio copy.

 - If your business is not-for-profit, the FCC has a more relaxed set of rules, but the messages must still meet KETR’s guidelines for content and quality.
-Contact our corporate support staff to learn more.
+See our Underwriting Guidelines.

 - Absolutely yes!
 A single order can contain multiple messages, and those messages can be scheduled by the time of day, day of week, month, etc. The possibilities are endless.
 Additional charges may apply.

 - KETR manages its online presence at ketr.org.
-If you’re interested in providing a banner ad for KETR.org, please contact Sherri Gardner (903-513-9684) to learn more about pricing.
+If you’re interested in providing a banner ad for KETR.org, please contact our staff (903-886-5848) to learn more about pricing.
 If you cannot supply your own artwork, there is currently a nominal surcharge for graphic design, as needed.

 - KETR News strives to highlight stories that impact the lives of our listeners.
 We are committed to informing you of the latest and relevant municipal government, school, public safety, community development and crime-related news event.
 KETR also feels it is important to touch on lighter news stories that can inspire, intrigue and influence.